-&lt;sup>2 For a full summary of European sites, including an introduction to sites, Ramsar qualifying features and Conservation Objectives, please refer to Appendix A of this document.
+3 For a full summary of European sites, including an introduction to sites, Ramsar qualifying features and Conservation Objectives, please refer to Annex A of this document.

-European site Approx. distance from Proposed Development (km) Qualifying species/ habitats (non-ornithological) Threats and pressure to site integrity Potential Impact pathways linking to the Proposed Development Nationally scarce bog orchid Hammarbya paludosa.
-Invertebrate assemblage including Oreodytes alpinus Loss of and/ or damage to aquatic habitats supporting otter.
-Otter Freshwater pearl mussel Margaritifera margaritifera Disturbance to otter.
+European site Approx. distance from Proposed Alignment (km) Qualifying species/ habitats (non-ornithological) Threats and pressure to site integrity Potential Impact pathways linking to the Proposed Alignment Invertebrate assemblage including Oreodytes alpinus Otter Freshwater pearl mussel Margaritifera margaritifera Disturbance to otter.
 Loss of and/ or damage to aquatic habitats supporting freshwater pearl mussel.
-Strathy Point SAC 5.06 Habitats and species that are a primary reason for selection of this site: Annex I habitat that is the primary reason for selection is Vegetated Sea cliffs of the Atlantic and Baltic Coasts.
+Strathy Point SAC 4.7 Habitats and species that are a primary reason for selection of this site: Annex I habitat that is the primary reason for selection is Vegetated Sea cliffs of the Atlantic and Baltic Coasts.
 Vegetation communities include maritime heath and grassland, with a large population of Scottish primrose.
-Livestock (grazing and trampling) Anthropogenic disturbance (visitors) Invasive/ vigorous native species colonising sea cliffs No impact pathways identified due to distance from Proposed Development and lack of habitat connectivity.
+Livestock (grazing and trampling) Anthropogenic disturbance (visitors) Invasive/ vigorous native species colonising sea cliffs No impact pathways identified due to distance from Proposed Alignment and lack of habitat connectivity.
+This designated site is therefore screened out.

-3.3 Summary of Habitat Survey for Proposed Development
+3.3 Summary of Habitat Survey for Proposed Alignment

-- 3.3.1 Full details on the habitats present in the survey area are presented in Appendix 7.3: Habitat Technical Report.
-A summary of the habitats identified that are relevant to this shadow HRA is provided below and shown on Figure 7.7 (Habitat Survey Results) within Volume 2 of the EIA Report. - 3.3.2 The Proposed Development passes over upland habitats typical of the landscape; dominated by mire and wet heath habitats which are classified as Annex 1 Habitats as defined under the Habitats Directive.
+- Full details on the habitats present in the survey area are presented in Volume 4: Appendix V1-7.3: Habitat Technical Report of the EIA Report.
+A summary of the habitats identified that are relevant to this SHRA is provided below and shown on Volume 2: Figure V1-7.7 (Habitat Survey Results). - 3.3.2 The Proposed Alignment passes over upland habitats typical of the landscape; dominated by mire and wet heath habitats which are classified as Annex I Habitats as defined under the Habitats Directive.
 Similarly, a number of NVC communities are reliant on ground water influences.